morkmic/ToDoApp/README.md

 # ToDoApp
 To do application.
-Using REST, Spring, H2 In-memory database and Swagger.
+Using REST, Spring, Lombok, H2 In-memory database and Swagger.